AnthonyEdmonds/govuk-laravel/docs/components/date-input.md

 />
 ```

-A hidden input is also submitted with the base `name` and a `true` value, for easier presence validation.
+A hidden input is also submitted with the base `name` and a `true` value, for easier validation using the special date rules.

 ## Props